Measuring the stability and plasticity of recommender systems: Experiments and preliminary results

 In our experiment, we use a subset of the Goodreads reviews dataset\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets/goodreads.html}}, that consists of user reviews of books made by users between 1 July 2012 and 1 January 2015.
 We extract only positive interactions, by collecting only user-item pairs of reviews with a rating of 5 stars (in a 1 to 5 star scale), along with the timestamp of the review, from a sample of 2.000 randomly selected users.

 We reserve a subset $D_0$ with all interactions between 1 July 2012 and 31 December 2012 for the pre-training of models, to mitigate eventual cold-start effects.
 Then we split the remaining data in two subsets, corresponding to $D_1$ and $D_2$ in our methodology (see \Cref{sec:methodology}).
-We divided data in approximately equal time periods of 1 year, with $D_1$ corresponding to year of 2013 and $D_2$ to 2014\footnote{plus interactions from the first day of 2015}.
+We divided data in approximately equal time periods of 1 year, with $D_1$ corresponding to year of 2013 and $D_2$ to 2014.

 In addition, we removed users with less than 2 interactions in any of the subsets.
 After this, the dataset contained a total of 81.105 interactions between 1.488 users and 81.105 books, covering a time period between 1 July 2012 and 1 January 2015.